lrudzka/Time4Type-PHP/README.md

 ![typing history page](https://zapodaj.net/images/eb6531253a4f0.jpg "typing history page")

 * **_USER DATA CHANGE_**
-  - allowing the user to change his e-mail address, or/and to change his password
+  - allowing the user to change his e-mail address, change his password, and turn OFF/ON mailing service.

 ## How does the application work?